sanyaade-webdev/oink/README.markdown

     node examples/jasmine/spec/index.js

+    Failures:

-    Player #skip should throw an exception to demonstrate error reporting.
+      1) Player #skip should throw an exception to demonstrate error reporting.
          TypeError: Result of expression 'player.skip' [undefined] is not a function. in /spec/lib/player.spec.js (line 54)

     Finished in 0.501 seconds.
     6 tests, 1 failure